Jusep1983/S303_Developers_team/README.md

 ✅ Collections:
 - escape_rooms: Stores all data about rooms, clues, and decorations.
 Each room document embeds sub-documents for clues and decorations
 - players : stores all about players tickets

-✅ Singleton Pattern
-✅ Observer Pattern
-✅ DAO Pattern: The app uses the DAO pattern to separate data access logic.
-Interfaces are defined for each domain (e.g., ClueDAO, RoomDAO), and implementations like ClueDAOImpl use the MongoDB Java driver.